CORRECTIONAL COUNSELOR CAREER ROLES

 Licensing and Certification for Correctional Counselors

-Sources: U.S. Bureau of Labor Statistics Occupational Outlook Handbook 2018-19; Probation Officers and Correctional Treatment Specialists.
+Sources: U.S. Bureau of Labor Statistics Occupational Employment Statistics 2019; Probation Officers and Correctional Treatment Specialists.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.